Michael Tsai

+Education

+Tsai attended law school at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) degree.
+He then completed graduate studies in the United States, earning a Master of Business Administration (M.B.A.) from the University of Wisconsin–Madison and a Juris Doctor (J.D.) from the California Western School of Law.

-Academic and legal career
+Early career

-Tsai earned a bachelor's of law degree from National Taiwan University before seeking further education in the United States with a master's in business administration from the University of Wisconsin–Madison and a Juris Doctor from California Western School of Law.
-For three years, he was a research fellow at the Center for Human Resources Development at San Diego State University.
-Tsai also practiced law in California, New York, and New Jersey before returning to Taiwan, where he taught law at National Taichung Institute of Technology and National Air University from 1991 to 2002.
+For three years, Tsai was a research fellow at the Center for Human Resources Development at San Diego State University.
+He also practiced law in California, New York, and New Jersey before returning to Taiwan, where he taught law at National Taichung Institute of Technology and National Air University from 1991 to 2002.

 Political career

 Tsai returned to Taiwan in 1990, despite being placed on a blacklist compiled by the Kuomintang.
 He later joined the Democratic Progressive Party.

 Tsai was a member of the National Assembly from 1992 to 1996, then was elected to the Legislative Yuan twice in 1995 and 1998.
 While serving as a legislator, Tsai helped run Edgar Lin's 1993 campaign for the Taichung mayoralty, Chen Ding-nan's 1994 campaign for Taiwan provincial governor, and the legislative campaigns of Hung Chi-chang.
 Tsai sought the Taichung mayoralty in 2001, and lost the election to Jason Hu.
 In April 2002, he was named deputy representative to the United States.
 On 9 June 2004, Tsai was sworn in as vice defense minister.
 He was named the Democratic Progressive Party candidate for Taichung 1 in 2008, and lost to Tsai Chin-lung in the January legislative elections.
 Following the electoral defeat, Michael Tsai was promoted to Minister of National Defense in February 2008, after the resignation of Lee Tien-yu.

 While an active politician, Tsai wrote occasionally for the Taipei Times.
 After leaving politics, Tsai continued to advocate for stronger Taiwan–United States relations and has led the Taiwan United Nations Alliance.
 He has proposed that Taiwan raise military spending.
 After the Democratic Progressive Party chose to delay its 2020 presidential primary, Tsai denounced factionalism within the party and renounced his party membership in April 2019.